encode/httpx/docs/quickstart.md

 # QuickStart

 !!! note
+    The standard Python REPL does not allow top-level async statements.

+    To run async examples directly you'll probably want to either use `ipython`, or use Python 3.8 with `python -m asyncio`.

     This page closely follows the layout of the `requests` QuickStart documentation.
-    The `httpx` library is designed to be API compatible with `requests` wherever possible.
+    The `httpx` library is designed to follow API compatibility with `requests` wherever possible.

 First, start by importing HTTPX: